 Users want a say in their own education

 Users increasingly want a role in shaping their own learning and development.
 You can get their buy-in through learning platforms that put them in control of their own learning.
-Online learning systems like Acendre Learning tap into this sense of ownership through self-paced education, combined with the ability to share and collaborate on these learning opportunities.
-This allows workplaces greater flexibility in supporting those self-directed learners who add to the company knowledge pool, such as the 18% of people that use their commute time for learning.
+Online learning and employee systems like HR Learn tap into this sense of ownership through self-paced education, combined with the ability to share and collaborate on these learning opportunities.
+This allows workplaces greater flexibility in supporting those self-directed learners who add to the company knowledge pool.

 Millennials and Gen Z are attracted by learning